christianebacani/Roadmap/README.md

       Built Project using `Student`, `Gender`, `Department` entities.
 Identifying the `Super Key` and `Minimal Super Key` / `Cnadidate Key` to choose the `Chosen Key` which is the `Primary Key`.
 This Data can help to ensure the unique identifier of student`s entities for school/universities data.

+   6. **Creating and Adding Surrogate Key.sql**

+      Creating and Adding `Surrogate Keys` to create a uniquely identifiable records.
+Using also `CONCAT` to add a `Surrogate Key` to a existing table.

 ## Contacts